MicrosoftDocs/mesh-docs/mesh/Resources/immersive-spaces-release-notes.md

 **Release notes for the Immersive spaces in Microsoft Teams on PC & Quest 2**

+## Version 5.2408.XX (July 01, 2024)

+* Fixed an issue where changing the environment settings in a Teams meeting in a channel didn't apply correctly.
+(17706)

 ## Version 5.2406.0 (May 23, 2024)

 * For returning users, the pre-join screen with avatar selection and customization is skipped to make the experience of joining the immersive space faster.
 The second pre-join screen following the avatar selection and customization screen was also removed for new and returning users.